Robustness of topological phases on aperiodic lattices: Topological phases and -theory

-In the following, we shall look at a class of spectral triples, which we call (tight-binding) \emph{position spectral triples} as they are built from the position operators on the corresponding Hilbert space of a Delone set \( \Lambda \).
+In the following, we focus on a class of spectral triples, which we call \emph{position spectral triples} as they are built from the position operators on the corresponding Hilbert space of a discrete set \( \Lambda \).